andrewbrg/crouton-auto/README.md

 sudo sh ~/Downloads/c-auto.sh
 ```

-After the installation is complete you can launch linux by opening a crosh terminal `CTRL+ALT+T` and executing:
+After the installation is complete you can launch Debian by opening a crosh terminal `CTRL+ALT+T` and executing:

 ```shell
 shell
 sudo startcinnamon
 ```

-If you want to be able to close the crosh terminal without linux un-mounting itself as a consequence use the following:
+If you want to be able to close the crosh terminal without Debian un-mounting itself as a consequence use the following:

 ```shell
 shell